Chocolate Chip Scones

 Chocolate chip scones drizzled with melted chocolate.

 Scones are my favorite kind of breakfast treat!
-And I’ve got lots of scone recipes to prove it.
+I've got lots of scone recipes to prove it.
 See also my orange cranberry scones, pumpkin scones, and lemon blueberry scones, just to name a few!

 Ingredients for making chocolate chip scones, with text labels.